 Many Nineteenth Century European travellers, romantics and orientalists observed the cultural position of the rose in the Middle East.
 The delights of the rose in Persia, it’s profusion and diffusion were noted in detail by Robert Kir Porter (1777-1842), the Scottish artists, diplomat and traveller.
 He observed, “I believe that in no country of the world does the rose grow in such perfection as in Persia; in no country is it so cultivated, and prized by the natives.”

 Later, travelling to Persia, Gertrude Bell (1868 – 1926), the British traveller, archaeologist and linguist, in 1892 observed in some detail the place of the rose and the nightingale in the work of the great Sufi poets.
-In 1926, Vita Sackville-West again visiting Persia, described in her memoirs Passenger to Teheran, the place of the rose in Persian life and wrote movingly about the inspirational gardens that merged seamlessly into the landscape beyond its parameters; secret walled gardens with fragrant roses and nightingales.
+In 1926, Vita Sackville-West again visiting Persia, described in her memoirs Passenger to Teheran, the place of the rose in Persian life and wrote movingly about the inspirational gardens that merged seamlessly into the landscape beyond its parameters; secret walled enclosures with fragrant roses and nightingales.

 In Europe, The Rubaiyat of Omar Khayyam became a real phenomenon with Edward FitzGerald’s (1809 –1883) translation or rather, by his transmogrification of it in 1859.
 FitzGerald made the Persian polymath hugely popular, and the Rubaiyat, the name of this particular form of quatrain, became greatly influential in late 19th Century Europe.